Komaram Bheem Asifabad district

 Kumuram Bheem Asifabad district is a district in the Indian state of Telangana.
-The town of Asifabad is its district headquarters and kagaznagar as its largest town.
-It is named after Gond tribal leader Kumuram Bheem.
-It was earlier part of Adilabad district and it became a new district in 2016.
-The district share boundaries with Adilabad, Nirmal, Mancherial districts and with the state boundary of Maharashtra.
+The town of Asifabad is its district headquarters and Sirpur-Kagaznagar as its largest town.
+It is named after Gond tribal leader Kumuram Bheem.Kumuram bheem asifabad district is located northern parts of state.The district share boundaries with Adilabad, Nirmal, Mancherial districts and with the state boundary of Maharashtra.
 It is the second most backward district in India, according to the 2018 NITI Aayog ranking.

 History

 The predominantly tribal region around the town of Asifabad was ruled by many dynasties like the Kakatiyas, Mauryas, Satavahanas, Chalukyas, Qutub Shahis, Asaf Jahis and Gonds.
 In the early 20th century, the district was known as Jangam and Asifabad served as its headquarters.
 In 1905, the district was merged into the neighbouring Adilabad district.
 In 1913, Asifabad was made as headquarters of the district prior to the status being lost to Adilabad town in 1941.
 Following the creation of Telangana state, the districts were re-organized in 2016.
 As a result, Asifabad district was again carved from Adilabad district and was renamed after the Gond martyr Komaram Bheem.